AbrahamDela/Frequent-Habits/README.md

 ## 🤝 Contributing

 Feedback, bug reports, and pull requests are always welcome!
-If you would like to suggest a new feature or report a bug, simply open a new [Issue](https://github.com/FrequeNCy144/Frequent-Habits/issues).

----

-## 📄 License

-This project is open-source and licensed under the **GNU General Public License v3.0 (GPLv3)**.
-For more details, please see the [LICENSE](LICENSE) file.
+Head over to our [Issue Tracker](https://github.com/FrequeNCy144/Frequent-Habits/issues/new/choose) and pick the template that fits — Bug Report, Feature Request, Language Translation, or a blank issue for anything else.
+The same picker is also linked directly from **Report Bug** and **Request Feature** in the app's settings.